wangziqi2013/wangziqi2013.github.io/_posts/2018-05-05-The-D2D-Cache-Navigating-the-Cache-Hierarchy-with-a-Single-Lookup.markdown

 either L2 or L3.
 The status of miss or hit in lower levels will remain unknown before these caches are probed.
 To solve the problem, instead of having the processor probe L1, L2 and L3 caches in a row (which is unnecessarily serialized), the exact location of a line is stored in the TLB.
-Every time a virtual address is translated, in addition to finding the physical address associated with an entry, the TLB also
+Every time a virtual address is translated, in addition to finding the physical address associated with an entry, the TLB also returns the location of the line, including its cache level and set ID.
+Indices are always extracted from the virtual or physical page number depending on whether the cache is virtually or physically indexed.